 The summer of 2016 was a very memorable one in the world of points and miles.
 One of the highlights was when Chase entered the Premium Card market with a beefed-up version of the Sapphire Preferred.
 This new card was called the Chase Sapphire Reserve.
 The rest of 2016 saw Chase losing millions of dollars but gaining a plethora of new customers.

 The Sapphire Reserve has a sign-up bonus worth 50,000 UR points.
-You can earn it after spending $4,000 in the first 3 months.
-Chase offered 100,000 UR points for the Reserve when it first came out.
-But that bonus was short-lived as it cost Chase millions of dollars.
-Nonetheless, the 50,000-point bonus is still amazing.
+You can earn it after spending $4,000 within the first three months.
+Chase offered a bonus worth 100,000 UR points for the Reserve when it first came out.
+But that was short-lived as it cost Chase millions of dollars.

-The Sapphire Reserve earns 3x UR points on travel and dining and just one point per dollar on non-bonus spend.
+Furthermore, the Sapphire Reserve earns 3x UR points on General Travel and Dining.
+It also earns just one point per dollar on non-bonus spend.
 Chase has a broad list of what includes travel and dining.
 Some travel purchases that count include airfare, hotel stays, car rentals, and tolls.
 Dining purchases include restaurants, fast food places, coffee shops, and bars.
 Furthermore, the Sapphire Reserve also earns 10x UR points on Lyft purchases.
 This is nice for those who like ride sharing services.

 The Sapphire Reserve is a fantastic card on its own.
 But its potential can truly be maximized if you have multiple UR-earning Chase cards.
-If you have either Freedom card and/or an Ink Business card, you can earn points with those cards and transfer them to your Sapphire Reserve account.
+If you have a Freedom Card and/or an Ink Business Card, you can earn points with those cards and transfer them to your Sapphire Reserve account.
 This feature is arguably the most powerful that Chase has to offer.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for redemption: